anders-s-olsen/Coupled-generator-decomposition/README.md

 - **AA**: Archetypal Analysis, in which the model optimizes a shared generator matrix G `(P,K)` and a mixing matrix S `(*,K,P)`.
 Both G and S are assumed non-negative and sum-to-one constraints enforced through the softmax function.
 - **DAA**: Directional Archetypal Analysis, which works similarly to AA except the data are assumed to be on a sign-invariant hypersphere.

+### Training

+The class is accompanied by a trainer.
+The trainer outputs the loss curve and the lowest loss obtained.
+Following training, estimated model parameters may be extracted using `G,S,Bp,Bn = model.get_params()`. `Bp` and `Bn` are constrained non-zero variables such that `G=Bp-Bn`.

 ### Example use
-In a terminal: Change directory to the directory with the CGD folder (optionally create a new virtual/conda environment) and run `pip install .` to install CGD as a loadable python package.
+In a terminal: Change directory to the directory with the CGD folder (optionally create a new virtual/conda environment with Python, PyTorch, tqdm, and numpy) and run `pip install .` to install CGD as a loadable python package.

 ```
 from CGD import CGD, CGD_trainer